Horizontal-org/Tella-website/docs/Connections/nearby-sharing.md

 ---
 id: nearby-sharing
 title: Nearby Sharing
-description: Learn about Tella's encrypted, cross-platform, fully offline feature for sharing files between Tella vaults in physical proximity.
-Available for Android, iOS and Desktop.
+description: Learn about Tella's secure, cross-platform offline file-sharing features on Android, iOS and Desktop.
 slug: /nearby-sharing
 ---

 # Nearby Sharing

-Nearby Sharing lets users securely share files, fully offline, across platforms and devices, assuring end-to-end encryption.
+Nearby Sharing lets users securely share files between devices, offline and end-to-end encrypted.

-This feature is designed centering the needs of people living in internet shutdowns, where privacy, security and reliability are crucial to keep connected.
-It's also helpful in rural areas, or for protests or large events where mobile networks are saturated or unavailable.
+This feature was designed primarily to support users facing internet shutdowns or unreliable connectivity.
+It's also helpful in situations where mobile networks are saturated or unavailable.

 Nearby Sharing in Tella is:
-- *Independent of internet*: Transfers work with or without an internet connection, even on surveilled or insecure Wi-Fi networks, by establishing a direct connection between devices instead of routing through the internet.
+- *Independent of the internet*: Transfers work with or without an internet connection, included on monitored or insecure Wi-Fi networks, by establishing a direct connection between devices instead of routing through the internet.
-- *Cross platform*: Available on iOS, Android and Desktop (Computer): there isn't any restrictions on which model of phone, brand or operative system you use.
-Nearby Sharing is designed to be accessible to any device able to install Tella.
+- *Cross platform*: Nearby Sharing is available on iOS, Android, MacOS, Windows, and Linux, regardless of the device brand or model.
+Nearby Sharing can be used on any device where Tella can be installed.
-- *Encrypted*: Files move directly from one Tella vault to another, encrypted and secure.
+- *Encrypted*: Files are transferred encrypted directly from one Tella vault to another.
-- *Anonymous*: Connection happens locally, without trace of who you shared with, when or where.
+- *Anonymous*: The connection between devices happens locally, without leaving traces of who you shared files with, when or where.

 Nearby Sharing will only work in physical proximity, for users connected to the same Wi-Fi network (either a local Wi-Fi or a Hotspot).